 Lastly, ask yourself this: why is it free?
 In the best case scenario, is it’s riddled with ads.
 At worst, the provider is stealing your connection and using your bandwidth for other users.
 Hola users will be familiar with the practice.

 Bottom line: A free VPN is better than no VPN.
-But if you have the money and value your security, invest in a top paid subscription.
+But if you have the money and value your security, invest in a top paid VPN subscription.

 One of the best premium VPNs is ExpressVPN.
 It offers OpenVPN, L2TP/IPsec, SSTP, and PPTP protocols, includes unlimited speed and bandwidth, provides servers in 94 countries, and allows for up to three simultaneous connections.